10 Silent Symptoms of Anemia You Shouldn’t Ignore

 Your skin is looking more pale

 If you don’t have the healthy red blood cells to fuel your organs with oxygen, you can’t expect your largest organ (your skin) to look healthy.
-Without iron or vitamin B12, there might not be enough blood supply to the skin, resulting in a paler, and even yellow-looking, exterior, according to the U.S. National Library of Medicine.
+Without iron or vitamin B12, there might not be enough blood supply to the skin, resulting in a paler, and even sallow-looking, exterior, according to the U.S. National Library of Medicine.
 Here are other ailments that show themselves in your face.

 You feel pain in your chest